DroidKaigi/conference-app-2020/README.md

     }
 ```

-UiModel is composed by LiveData's for UI.
+Construct UiModel LiveData from some such LiveData.
-The `compose` method is just like `combileLast()` in RxJava.
+The `compose` method works like RxJava's combineLatest.

 <img src="https://user-images.githubusercontent.com/1386930/71661608-222bea80-2d92-11ea-91a4-6445ea87d345.png" width="400px" />